 As different regions of New York begin to reopen, employers may begin offering laid-off employees the opportunity to return to work.
 People who have been advised by a medical professional to self-quarantine due to COVID-19 concerns are eligible to continue receiving unemployment benefits through the Federal expansion of unemployment, which is administered through the NY Department of Labor.
 If you are concerned that your underlying health condition may put you at increased risk for COVID when you return to work, please consult your primary medical provider.
 Additionally, you may consult your employer regarding their safety plan for employees returning to work.
 All employers are required to have a written plan in place to enforce social distancing and keep employees safe from exposure, and must provide that plan to employees upon request.

 NYS is aware that many people are unable to file for unemployment due to increased web traffic and phone traffic.
 The Department of Labor is processing significantly more unemployment applications during the pandemic than it has ever processed before.
-As of April 9, 2020 at 7:00pm, the Department of Labor rolled out a new online system and phone system.
 The online system is streamlined to allow individuals to get through it more quickly, and the phone system will be able to handle significantly more traffic.
 The web address will remain the same as above.
 Further, individuals whose applications are incomplete after going through the online system will no longer have to call the Department of Labor to finish their claim.
 A Department of Labor staffer will contact the applicant within 72 business hours to complete the claim.
 Note that these calls might come from private or restricted numbers due to the fact that many Department of Labor employees are working from home.
 The Department of Labor is also reaching out to claimants via text message and email to inform them of the status of their applications from submission through approval.

 Individuals need to certify that they continue to be unemployed but looking for work every week.
 Weekly certification must begin when the individual applies for unemployment and must continue while the application is pending.
 Failure to certify weekly could delay the approval of the application.
 Certification can be done through the Department of Labor’s website.